GEMScienceTools/nrml_converters/README.md

     for eventset_converter.py
 * shapely - only for source_model_converter.py
 * pyshp - only for source_model_converter.py
+* GMT (http://gmt.soest.hawaii.edu) - only for disaggregation_converter.py

-If working in an environment where OpenQuake is already installed then the first three dependencies are already available.
+If working in an environment where OpenQuake is already installed then the first four python dependencies are already available.
 The only missing one is ``pyshp`` which can be installed using the following command:

 >> sudo pip install pyshp

-In other environments it is recommended to install numpy and lxml using the standard packages (dependent on the OS).
+In other environments it is recommended to install numpy, lxml and shapely using the standard packages (dependent on the OS).